IsaiahsWork/Renewable_Energy_Analysis_USA/README.md

 What states produce the most energy, specifically  renewable?
 (SQL, Power BI) Rate of Regression of the production of Renewable Energy in America?
 (SQL, Python) Rate of Regression of the consumption of Renewable Energy in America?
 (SQL, Python)

-What states consume the most energy, specifically  renewable?
-(SQL, Power BI) To identify the highest-paying roles, I filtered states by consumption and location, focusing on renewable energy.
-This query highlights the high paying opportunities in the field.

 Tools I Used
 For my deep dive into the data analyst job market, I harnessed the power of several key tools: